m-ulmestrand/m-ulmestrand/README.md

       where I predominantly study Machine Learning and Computational engineering.
       Right now, I'm doing my exchange studies at ETH Zürich, where I'm continuing with the same profile.
       Having a background in both Computational engineering and ML, I like to do projects where I get to combine the modelling-intensive character of Computational engineering and the data-centred approach of ML.
+Most of my projects have such an approach, where I model an environment from the ground up and let an ML         algorithm learn from it.
 - 💞️ I’d love to collaborate on ML projects, especially with applications for physics, programming or games.
 - 📫 Reach me at m.ulmestrand@gmail.com.